basselalsayed/pocket_positivity/README.md

 1. Download Expo on your phone from the app store in order to load the app from the QR code.
 2. Install expo SDK from: https://expo.io/
-3. To run the program please clone the folowing repositories
+3. To run the program please clone the following repositories

-- Back-end use the follwing link: https://github.com/davidpaps/help_for_heroes_backend
+- Back-end use the following link: https://github.com/davidpaps/help_for_heroes_backend
-- Front-end use the followig link: https://github.com/basselalsayed/pocket_positivity
+- Front-end use the following link: https://github.com/basselalsayed/pocket_positivity

-4. After downloading the both of these into a directory as seperate folders run package controller install dependancies.
+4. After downloading the both of these into a directory as separate folders run package controller install dependancies.

 - Front-end
-  Setup packeged: Yarn install
+  Setup packaged: Yarn install
   open Expo: expo start
 - Back-end
-  Setup packeged: Yarn install
+  Setup packaged: Yarn install

 ### Features

-- Mantras - contnuous positive affermation can be sent to the user or by request
+- Mantras - continuous positive affirmation can be sent to the user or by request
 - Ask user for input stating mood and attaching comment.
-- Past inputs can then be collectvely viewed to recognise trends for positive or negative emotions over time.
+- Past inputs can then be collectively viewed to recognise trends for positive or negative emotions over time.
-- The user can interact with a chatbot to represent an empathetic interaction with answers and helpful resorces in response to specific awnsers.
+- The user can interact with a chatbot to represent an empathetic interaction with answers and helpful resources in response to specific answers.